JohanScheepers/flutter_conference_hub/README.md

    - Location Tracking:
      - Track the user's location within the venue and provide directions to specific points of interest (booths, sessions, restrooms, etc.), this will be handled by the app and not the back end.
    - Points of Interest (POIs):
-     - Mark booths, speaker rooms, food areas, networking events, and other relevant locations.
+     - Mark booths, speaker rooms, food areas, networking areas, and other relevant locations.
    - Search:
      - Allow attendees to search for specific locations.
    - Accessibility: